 So here you are, it’s been heading for you like a steam train since the conception!
-To get you prepared, and to help get your through childbirth, I have put together a guide for Dads.
+To get you prepared and help get you through childbirth, I have put together a guide for Dads.

-When you first realize your other half is pregnant, the birth actually seems ages away.
-The time moves slowly because you can’t wait for the scans, and make sure they are healthy so you can announce the pregnancy to friends and family.
+When you first realize your other half is pregnant, the birth actually seems far away.
+The time moves slowly because you can’t wait for the scans, and make sure they are healthy to announce the pregnancy to friends and family.